GuilhermeAfuso/EA-FIFA-FUT-Calculator/README.md

 # EA-FIFA-FUT-Calculator
-EA FIFA Ultimate Team Calculator.

-Calculadora de compra e venda de jogadores e itens do FIFA Ultimate Team.

-A calculadora pode ser utilizada pelos usuários do FIFA.
+EA FIFA Ultimate Team Calculator can be used by FIFA players to know their profit or loss in the trade that they made.

+Use by yourself and try this calculator!
+It can be used in py.